-Acetylene has been produced in commercial quantities for about one hundred years.
-As such it was one of the original 'Industrial Gases' and is still widely used throughout industry.
+Acetylene has been produced in commercial quantities for over one hundred years.
+As such it was one of the original 'industrial gases' and is still widely used throughout industry.

 The majority of industrial gases can be contained in gas cylinders, either as a compressed gas or as a liquefied gas under pressure.
 Acetylene is a high energy gas which is unstable when compressed in its free state.
 To ensure safe storage, it must be dissolved under pressure in a suitable solvent.
-The most commonly used solvent is acetone, although more recently Dimethyl-formamide (DMF) has been used as an alternative for some specific applications.
+The most commonly used solvent is acetone for single cylinders and dimethyl formamide (DMF) for cylinder bundles; although more recently dimethyl formamide has been used as an alternative for some specific applications.